 - Email both the submission form and your essay (in either DOCX or PDF format) to firstname.lastname@example.org.

-A committee will review all submissions in early spring.
+An awards committee will review all submissions in early April.
 Good luck!

 - First Prize: Aliyah Summer Walker, “What Happens in the Weight Room Doesn’t Quite Stay in the Weight Room” (Instructor: Micah Goodrich)